danielWatson3141/PortableAndroidTest/Mac/README.txt

 myPhone="abc123"

-Any command we can send over the adb, we can send over ./appetizer using the phone's uid.
-For example, with the phone off, type:
+Any command we can send over the adb, we can send over appetizer using the phone's uid.
+For example, with the phone screen off, type:

 ./appetizer devices control $myPhone shell input keyevent KEYCODE_WAKEUP

-One thing ./appetizer allows us to do that the adb alone does not is control multiple devices at once.
+One thing appetizer allows us to do that the adb alone does not is control multiple devices at once.
 (This step is optional, but allows you to control multiple phones if you wish.)

 We first create an array of uid's: